 Writing a project plan, or more appropriately known in the industry as the project management plan, entails a lot of research and communication with stakeholders.
 As the first point of reference in project management, this should be easily understood even by someone who has no prior knowledge of a project.
 Moreover, the plan should present the context and scope of a project, including the activities that would lead to its completion.

+Although a common term, many ask, “What is project planning?”
 A project plan is a formal and dynamic document that describes the execution, monitoring, and control of a project.
 It is a guide that contains a series of steps that describes how to achieve a specific set of goals for a particular project.
 It could also detail the specific activities to be assigned to team members in order to complete a project.

-Aside from the abovementioned, the project plan should evolve with the progress of a project.
+Aside from the abovementioned, the project work plan should evolve with the progress of a project.
 Meaning, it must be continually updated to reflect the various changes and adjustments based on decisions made by stakeholders.

 The Association for Project Management (2021) identifies project planning and review as the top factor that influences project success, which also includes goals and objectives, effective governance, competent project teams, and commitment to project success.

 The ability to determine these factors early on has been proven important during the COVID-19 pandemic.
 With the unclear economic conditions and time horizons, the crisis has made project planning more challenging.
-The high degree of uncertainty requires organizations to create new approaches in planning and performance management (Agrawal et al., 2020).
+The high degree of uncertainty requires organizations to create new approaches to planning and performance management (Agrawal et al., 2020).

 In their paper “Assessing the Influence of Project Success Factors (PSFs) on Project Performance among Organizations,” Magassouba and Al-Thunibat (2020) underscored the importance of having a project plan to the project outcome.
 Published in the Global Journal of Management and Business Research, the authors “found a positive impact of PSFs, namely, project planning and top management support on project success.
 The empirical review concludes that project planning and top management support have a significant influence on successful projects.
 The findings are significant in providing more detailed information regarding the concept of successful project management.”